Understanding Locator Order

 8. URL

-12. scanner-specific asset ID (eg Qualys host ID, Nexpose device-id)
+12. Scanner-specific asset ID (such as Qualys host ID, Nexpose device-ID)

 Important: The Crowdstrike Connector comes with its own default locator order.
-This is located on the Crowdstrike Connector page.
+For more details, refer to the Crowdstrike Connector information.

-For example, in a DHCP environment where internal IP addresses are being reissued, you must use a credentialed scan to bring in more specific information for each asset.
-This way IP addresses can be reissued to assets and be identified by another locator field.
-You also want to make sure that locator field is higher on the list than IP address.
-For example, using “hostname” and moving it up the list or using “MAC address.”
+In a Dynamic Host Configuration Protocol (DHCP) environment where internal IP addresses are being reissued, ensure you use a credentialed scan to bring in more specific information for each asset, so IP addresses can be reissued to assets and be identified by another locator field.
+Also, ensure that the locator field is higher on the list than the IP address.
+For example, use a “hostname” to move it up the list or use the “MAC address.”

 Custom Ordered Locators

-The default order for locators can be adjusted both as a global setting or on specific connectors.
-If you would like to change your asset locator preference please contact Kenna support.
-The Kenna Support team can help you assess the optimal custom locator order for your organization by analyzing which locators are most duplicated.
+You can adjust the default order for locators as a global setting, or you can adjust specific connectors.
+If you want to change your asset locator preference, contact Cisco Support.
+The Support team will help you assess the optimal custom locator order for your organization and perform an analysis to find the duplicate locators.

-When using a custom order on the connector, all assets brought in by that connector will be de-duped according to that connector's order and all other connectors will be de-duped according to the client order.
+When using a custom order on the connector, all assets that the connector finds are de-duplicated according to that connector's order, and all other connectors are de-duplicated according to the client order.

-Custom order locators will not automatically be updated to include Container and Image locators.
-If you are using these for the first time, please contact Kenna Support to have them added to your custom list.
+Custom order locators aren't updated automatically to include Container and Image locators.
+If you are using custom order locators for the first time, contact Support to have them added to your custom list.

-One indicator of how your primary locator list is working is through the filters on the right side panel.
-Under Asset Filters are checkboxes that tell you how many/which assets were “matched” off of which primary locator.
+One indicator of how your primary locator list is working is through the filters, located on the right-hand side of the Vulnerability Management Explore page.
+Look in the Asset Filters section to see checkboxes that display how many assets were matched to the primary locator.

-For the example above, 1,634 assets were identified using MAC address, either because it was an asset with a new MAC address or de-duplicated because it found a match with an existing asset that had the same MAC address.
+Note: In this example, 1,634 assets were identified using the MAC address, because it was an asset with a new MAC address or de-duplicated since it found a match with an existing asset with the same MAC address.

-Important: When you are viewing assets in Explore, the top locator shown in blue does not correspond to the primary locator used to identify that asset.
-Also, the order in which the locators are listed does not correspond to the order being used to de-dupe assets.
-In this example below, these assets' primary locators are MAC addresses, but Hostname is shown first.
+Important: When you are viewing assets on the Vulnerability Management Explore page, the top locator (in blue) does not correspond to the Primary Locator used to identify that asset.
+Also, the order of the locators listed does not correspond to the order being used to de-duplicate assets.
+In the following example, although the assets' Primary Locators are MAC addresses, the Hostname displays first.

-Important: For legacy customers (prior to August 2021) who would like to turn on Mac Address Normalization, this setting will need to be enabled by your CSE or Support.
-Enabling this setting requires entering into maintenance mode and connectors will be unable to run so that the initial normalization process can occur.
-Once enabled, it cannot be disabled.
+Important: If you became a customer before August 2021 and you want to turn on Mac Address Normalization, contact CSE or Customer Support.
+Enabling Normalization requires going into maintenance mode and connectors are unable to run so that the initial normalization process cannot occur.
+More importantly, after it is enabled, it cannot be disabled.

 • Mac addresses are normalized to be colon separated and all capital letters.

-• For assets with a list of mac addresses concatenated, we will lexicographically sort (order) the mac addresses, and then we will normalize and keep only the first mac address.
+• For assets with a list of Mac addresses concatenated, they are sorted lexicographically (ordered), and then normalized to keep only the first Mac address.

-• When bad data (any data that is not a mac address) is in the mac address field and there are other locators, we will not accept it and we will null the field.
+• When bad data (any data that is not a Mac address) is in the Mac address field and there are other locators, it accepts it and then nulls the field.

-• When bad data is in the mac address field and there are not other locators, we will:
+• When bad data is in the Mac address field and there are no other locators, Cisco Vulnerability Management:

-• put in a placeholder hostname with “MAC ERROR: ‘insert_bad_mac_here’”
+• Puts in a placeholder hostname with “MAC ERROR: ‘insert_bad_mac_here’”

-• Make hostname the primary locator for that asset
+• Makes the Hostname the Primary Locator for that asset

 Was this article helpful?